denisgmarques/okta-web-flow-user-password-admin-token/README.md

 # Running the project

-- On root folder type
+- In the root folder type
 ```
 mvn spring-boot:run
 ```